Mk9207/E-TIM_Gravity_Theory/README.md

 ---

-## 🧱 Directory Structure (POS_SOURCE removed)
+## 🧱 Directory Structure

-E-TIM_Gravity_Theory/
-├── README.md
-├── LICENSE
-├── sections/
-│   ├── 01_GPS.md
-│   ├── 02_MOND.md
-│   ├── 03_Newton.md
-│   ├── 04_Einstein.md
-│   └── 05_Quantum.md
-├── integrations/
-│   ├── 01_GPS_MOND_Newton.md
-│   ├── 02_Einstein_Integration.md
-│   ├── 03_Quantum_Expansion.md
-│   └── 04_Full_5Theory_Convergence.md
-└── applications/  (to be developed post-unification)
+E-TIM_Gravity_Theory/ ├── README.md ├── LICENSE ├── sections/ │   ├── 01_GPS.md │   ├── 02_MOND.md │   ├── 03_Newton.md │   ├── 04_Einstein.md │   └── 05_Quantum.md ├── integrations/   ← Reserved for future cross-theory integrations └── applications/   ← To be developed after full theoretical unification

-Each `.md` file includes both theory explanation and stepwise unification logic, eliminating any black-box structures.
+Each `.md` file in `sections/` includes both the theoretical explanation and the associated unification process.
+The `integrations/` directory is reserved for models that unify beyond the current five theories.

 ---